 1. Better prices for unique pieces

-One of the biggest perks of shopping vintage is the price.
-While some antique pieces (usually older than 100 years) can come with a hefty tag, most vintage jewellery is much more affordable than buying brand new.
-Think of it like thrifting: with a little patience and a good eye, you can snag truly beautiful pieces without emptying your bank account.
+Here’s the fun part: vintage doesn’t always mean expensive.
+While antiques (100+ years old) can be pricey, most vintage jewellery is way more affordable than buying new.
+Think of it like thrifting for accessories.
+With a bit of patience and a good eye, you can snag incredible pieces that won’t destroy your bank balance.

 Antiques may cost a bit more, but you’ll get more for your money.
 Look at the Yafa Signed Jewels – Van Cleef collection to get an idea of the quality of the jewellery you could get for your money.

-Fashion and sustainability don’t always mix, but buying second-hand is one of the easiest ways to reduce your environmental impact.
-The jewellery industry, like fast fashion, contributes to resource extraction and waste.
-By choosing vintage jewellery, you’re giving existing pieces a new life instead of supporting more manufacturing.
+Fashion isn’t always eco-friendly, but buying vintage jewellery is one of the easiest and chicest ways to lower your impact.
+The jewellery industry, like fast fashion, involves mining, mass production, and waste.
+Choosing vintage means giving existing pieces a second life instead of contributing to more resource extraction.

 4. Vintage jewellery is an investment